rubinius/rubinius/web/_includes/instructions.markdown

 </table>

 #### Notes
-   An optimzation to deal with check for frozen.
+   An optimization to deal with check for frozen.

 <h3><a class="instruction" name="cast_multi_value">cast_multi_value()</a></h3>